ychen2024/Profile/README.md

 # About Dr. Chen
-I am a biostatistician/data scientist with demonstrated scientific research excellence, people and project management.
+He is a biostatistician/data scientist with demonstrated broad and deep understanding of statistics and data science, scientific research excellence, people and project management.
 A team worker who can work independently.
 My great strengths are taking initiatives and critical thinking.

 ## Education
 M.S.
 Applied Statistics, Michigan State University, MI, 2009–2010